Samvel Babayan in a cage during a court hearing, October 2025

 Unjust Verdicts

-Samara Court Sentenced Seriously Ill Believer to Long Term in Penal Colony
+Court in Samara Sentenced Seriously Ill Believer to Long Term in Penal Colony

 Samara Region

-On October 17, 2025, Samvel Babayan, 53, one of Jehovah's Witness from Samara, received a harsh sentence of 7 years of imprisonment.
-The believer has been imprisoned for his faith for over a year, despite his serious health condition.
+On October 17, 2025, Samvel Babayan, 53, one of Jehovah's Witnesses from Samara, was given a harsh sentence — 7 years of imprisonment.
+The believer has already been in custody for his faith for over a year, despite his serious health problems.

-A criminal case against Babayan was opened in September 2024, and in May of the following year, the Kirovsky District Court of Samara began considering it.
-The court refused to take into account Samvel Babayan's state of health, despite his request to limit the number of sessions due to severe back pain.
-The prosecutor called this a delay in the process, and the court supported his position.
-In addition, during one of the hearings, the believer felt bad — an ambulance was called for him, but the hearing continued immediately after the examination by doctors.
+The criminal case against Babayan was initiated in September 2024, and in May 2025, the Kirovskiy District Court of Samara began considering it.
+Despite his request to limit the number of sessions due to severe back pain, the court refused to take into account Samvel Babayan's state of health.
+The prosecutor called this delaying the process, and the court supported his position.
+Furthermore, during one of the hearings, the believer fell ill — an ambulance was called for him, but the hearing continued immediately after the doctors had examined him.
 "When I encountered this system from the inside, I was very disappointed.
-But at the same time, I will not stop respecting authority.
-I will always respect and obey, because there is someone over everyone who will judge," Samvel described his attitude to the persecution.
+Nevertheless, I will not stop respecting the authorities.
+I will always respect and obey, because there is someone over everyone who will judge all," Samvel described his attitude to the prosecution.

-Since 2017, Jehovah's Witnesses with serious illnesses have repeatedly received prison sentences for their faith, many of them are still in detention.
-Addressing the court, Babayan mentioned one of them, Valeriy Baylo: "My fellow believer, one of Jehovah's Witnesses, died in Krasnodar.
-There is still an investigation into why this happened.
-I don't understand why I should bring it to this?"
+Since 2017, Jehovah's Witnesses with serious illnesses have repeatedly received prison sentences for their faith, many of them are still in custody.
+Addressing the court, Babayan mentioned one of them, Valeriy Baylo: "In Krasnodar, my fellow believer, one of Jehovah's Witnesses, died.
+The investigation into why this happened is still ongoing.
+I don't understand why it had to come to this?"

 Case History

-In September 2024, a series of searches were conducted in Samara targeting Jehovah’s Witnesses.
-It was revealed that three months earlier, an investigator from the Russian Ministry of Internal Affairs in Samara had initiated a criminal case against Samvel Babayan, accusing him of organizing the activities of an extremist organization.
-After being interrogated, he was detained and placed in a pre-trial detention center, where his chronic illnesses worsened.
+In September 2024, a series of searches were conducted in Samara, targeting Jehovah’s Witnesses.
+It was revealed that three months earlier, an investigator from the Russian Ministry of Internal Affairs in Samara had initiated a criminal case against Samvel Babayan, accusing him of organizing the activity of an extremist organization.
+After being interrogated, he was detained and placed in a pretrial detention center, where his chronic illnesses worsened.
 In May 2025, the believer’s case was submitted to court.
-In October 2025, the court sentenced Samvel to 7 years of penal colony.
+In October 2025, the court sentenced Samvel to 7 years imprisonment.

 Timeline